 British Land is a UK business making the transition to renewable energy sources.
-They are a London based property investment company who focus on commercial properties.
-In 2016, British Land finished the biggest installation of the solar PV in a UK shopping centre EVER!
+They are a London based property investment company that focuses on commercial properties.
+In 2016, British Land finished the biggest installation of solar PV in a UK shopping centre EVER!

 98% of the electricity used to power British Land’s offices and shopping centres comes from renewable sources.
 They are aiming to make the transition to renewable energy sources for the final 2% to renewable power by 2019.

 BT are making the transition to renewable energy sources with great success.
 They have been ranked as Carbon Clears number one FTSE 100 company for carbon and sustainability reporting for the third year in a row.

 BT intends to make the transition to renewable energy sources to all of its premises worldwide!
 This company puts sustainability at the centre of operations, and by 2020 they hope to use only 100% renewable electricity globally.